mydea/PikadayResponsive/README.md

 ## How it works
 Basically, PikadayResponsive tries to detect if you are on a mobile device.
 For this, Modernizr is used (altough you can choose to use a different feature detection library if you want).
 It checks for touch and HTML5 input-type date support, and if one of them is missing, it simply displays a Pikaday-datepicker.

 If, however, touch AND HTML5-date support are detected, it will instead display a native input type="date".
-Over this native input field, another, readonly and click-trough input field is displayed, in which a formatted date is displayed.
+Over this native input field, another, readonly and click-through input field is displayed, in which a formatted date is displayed.

 ## Dependencies
 PikadayResponsive needs the following components to work: